 Bernard Malfroy-Camine, PhD, Director, has served as a director since July 2012.
 He is a scientist-turned-entrepreneur with nearly 30 years of experience in biotechnology and drug discovery.
-Since May 2013, he has been President and CEO of ViThera Pharmaceuticals, Inc., and is a member of its board of directors.
-He has also served as Director, Business Development US Operations at Voisin Consulting, Inc. (also known as Voisin Consulting Life Sciences) since September 2012 and as a member of the compensation committee of Sensorion SA.
+Since May 2013, he has been President and CEO of ViThera Pharmaceuticals, Inc. He has also served as Director, Business Development US Operations at Voisin Consulting, Inc. (also known as Voisin Consulting Life Sciences) since September 2012.
 Since October 2008, Dr. Malfroy-Camine has also been Founder, President and CEO of MindSet Rx, Inc., a virtual company which is a continuation of Eukarion, Inc., a Biotech company he had founded in 1991, and of which he was President and CEO.
 Dr. Malfroy-Camine has over 80 scientific publications and holds approximately 20 patents.
 He has a Master's degree in Mathematics and Physics from Ecole Polytechnique (Paris) and a Ph.D. in Neurobiology from University Paris VI.